 The relations with workers during the year were cordial.
-The Company is striving hard to negotiate with its workers union for settlement.
 Your Company is committed to provide a healthy and safe work environment free from accidents, injuries and occupational health hazards.
-The Company had a total of 343 permanent employees as on March 31, 2024.
+The Company had a total of 197 permanent employees as on March 31, 2025.